Non-discrimination and Title IX Policy and Procedures

 Disclosure of such information also may be made if the university’s Title IX coordinator determines that such disclosure is necessary to protect the health, safety or well-being of the community.
 While the university’s Title IX coordinator will take into account any requests made by a party for confidentiality or that a Title IX matter not be investigated, the university’s Title IX coordinator will take appropriate steps to respond to the matter consistent with requirements of Title IX and the college’s obligation to the greater WJC community.

-The William James College Inclusive Excellence Committee is responsible for consulting with the Director of Talent, Equity and Culture (once appointed Dan Brent and Ann Coyne in the interim) to infuse diversity, equity, inclusion, and belonging among the College Community and in its programs.
+The William James College Inclusive Excellence Committee is responsible for consulting with the Director of Talent, Equity and Culture.
 This involves an ongoing holistic review of bias, discrimination and Title IX trends on campus.
 Members of the Inclusive Excellence Committee are not confidential employees as outlined in the Non-Discrimination and Title IX Policy.
 The Committee works closely with administrators, students, faculty, staff, centers, committees, organizations and others.
-The Inclusive Excellence Committee plays an educational role in fostering an inclusive campus climate and is comprised of faculty, administrators and staff from various campus departments and offices.
-The Inclusive Excellence Committee will make recommendations—to administrators, governance bodies, organizations, or other groups—as to how to best foster an inclusive campus climate characterized by civility and mutual respect.
+The Inclusive Excellence Committee plays an educational role in fostering a welcoming campus climate and is comprised of faculty, administrators and staff from various campus departments and offices.
+The Inclusive Excellence Committee will make recommendations—to administrators, governance bodies, organizations, or other groups—as to how to best foster a welcoming campus climate characterized by civility and mutual respect.

 Policy Dissemination and Training